 - I know missing deadlines seem like a bad thing to do but it’s inevitable at some point so try not to stress too much about it.
 But yes, try not to make a habit of it.
 Nobody likes a slacker.

-- Freelancing allows you to have more time for your personal life yet there are many freelancers out there who struggle to keep the two separate.
+- Creating a proper work-life balance is the key to success.
+Freelancing allows you to have more time for your personal life yet there are many freelancers out there who struggle to keep the two separate.
 Make it a habit early on in your career to keep the two apart.
 Otherwise, the problem will only become bigger with time.

 - If your freelancing career is related to designing or programming then you might want to keep yourself updated with the latest technologies in the market.
 In this respect, your life will be like that of a doctor’s life.
 Studying never stops.